rsalunga29/security-notes/Offensive Security/Web Application Security/Vulnerabilities & Attacks/Information Disclosure/Common Sources/Insecure Configuration.md

 Websites are sometimes vulnerable due to improper configuration.
 This is especially common due to the widespread use of third-party technologies, whose configuration options are not necessarily well-understood by those implementing them.

 There will also be cases in which developers forget to disable various debugging options in the production environment.
-For example, the HTTP method `TRACE` is designed for diagnostic purposes
+For example, the HTTP method `TRACE` is designed for diagnostic purposes, in which it will